American Water FREQUENTLY ASKED QUESTIONS

 Biosolids application on farmland has been a regular part of many agricultural communities for over 30 years in North America.
 In the past few years, more programs have sprung up to take advantage of the cost savings to both communities and farmers.

 A normal application to a field might only be once every five years.
-But the final determination is usually made by a detailed soil analysis before and after application.
+However, the final determination is usually made by a detailed soil analysis before and after application.
 Detailed records are maintained of what specific combination was used on a specific field, and soil samples are also taken over several years to determine if an additional application is appropriate or even needed.

 Customer Service